crodier/packet-router/README.md

 - e.g. Single Producer Single Consumer (SPSC)
 - e.g. Multiple Producer Single consumer (MPSC)

-## My solution

-To explore Java Queue performance:

-Performance tests are the right way to evaluate, which is the fastest.
-With a complex interaction of software, L1/L2 caches and the chip, it is too easy to make a mistake reasoning, about performance.
-Performance may also change depending on the hardware you are running on, but the results are typically stable across machines.

 ### Results

 The fastest queues are ring buffers, using transactional memory.